juju/docs/src/en/models-config.md

 ```

 The `agent-version` option selects a specific client version to be used, with
 some constraints.
-It is used as a parameter during bootstrap and permits you
+It is used as a parameter during bootstrap and permits you to
-to tell Juju to bootstrap a new controller using the same major and minor
+tell Juju to bootstrap a new controller using the same major and minor version
-version already in use, but with a different patch number.
-For example, Juju
+already in use, but with a different patch number.
+For example, Juju uses the
-uses the major.minor.patch numbering scheme, so Juju 2.1.3 means major version
+major.minor.patch numbering scheme, so Juju 2.1.3 means major version 2, minor
-2, minor version 1, and patch version 3.
+version 1, and patch version 3.
 On a system with this release of Juju
-installed, you can bootstrap a controller on aws using a different patch release,
+installed, you can bootstrap a controller on AWS using a different patch
-like this:
+release, like this:

 ```bash
 juju bootstrap aws aws --agent-version='2.1.2'